ABVP celebrates 75th Independence Day by hoisting Tricolour at 590 places | Education

 ABVP celebrates 75th Independence Day by hoisting Tricolour at 590 places

-The Akhil Bharatiya Vidyarthi Parishad ABVP on Sunday celebrated the 75th Independence Day by hoisting 590 flags at different locations in Delhi.The student wing of the BJP said in a statement that flag hoisting was followed by honouring freedom fighters, singing of the National Anthem, Bharat Mata pujan, and cultural programmes under its Ek Gaon, Ek Tiranga campaign.These programmes aimed at inculcating the feeling of patriotism among the local people.
+The Akhil Bharatiya Vidyarthi Parishad ABVP on Sunday celebrated the 75th Independence Day by hoisting the Tricolour at 590 places in Delhi.The student wing of the BJP said in a statement that flag hoisting was followed by honouring freedom fighters, singing of the National Anthem, Bharat Mata pujan, and cultural programmes under its Ek Gaon, Ek Tiranga campaign.These programmes aimed at inculcating the feeling of patriotism among the local people.

 - Country: